Flood Barriers for Homes – Buy or DIY!

 Climate change has caused issues with rising floodwaters that impact rivers, oceans, and high-risk flood zones.
 Glacier melt and more rain have caused rivers to flow faster and deeper, putting stress on levees designed to protect homes, towns, and cities.

 When Hurricane Katrina hit the United States, it taught us how drastically city levees do fail.
-How do you protect your home from any type of flooding event?
-Is your insurance going to cover this damage?
-You have many concerns, and justifiably so.
+Learn how to protect your home from any type of flooding event.

 What are Flood Barriers?

 Flood barriers for homes are barriers that you can place around the exterior of your house and property, either temporarily or permanently, to divert water and protect your home, yard, and other property that you choose to contain within your flood barriers.
 These water barriers can help keep your home dry and prevent flood damage even in a few feet of water.

 As mentioned, there is more than one type of flood barrier, and they all will apply to different scenarios and zones, depending on where you live.